 The 1997-98 season turned out to be one of the most remarkable campaigns in the history of UD Salamanca.
 The club soon earned the reputation of being a matagigante (giant killer) by securing home wins against Atletico Madrid (5-4), Barcelona (4-3) and Deportivo La Coruna (4-1).
 The Italian even lived up to his nickname by scoring a goal with his hand in a 6-0 demolition of Valencia.
-However, Salamanca saved their best performance for the last day of the season.
+But Salamanca saved their best performance for the last day of the season.

-When the final Match Day arrived, Salamanca were in 15th place just one point above the relegation play-off zone.
+When the final match day arrived, Salamanca were in 15th place just one point above the relegation play-off zone.
 And while their rivals, Compostela and Tenerife, both had home fixtures to look forward to, Lanna and his teammates were facing a trip to the Camp Nou to take on league champions Barcelona.

 Undaunted, Txetxu Rojo reminded the press that his team had already beaten the Spanish giants 4-3 at the Helmántico stadium earlier in the season.
-In addition, Barcelona held a 12 point advantage over second-ranked Athletic Club and already had one eye on the Cava.
+In addition, Barcelona held a 12-point advantage over second-ranked Athletic Club and already had one eye on the Cava.

 The game kicked off late in the evening on Friday 15 May, 1998 in front of a packed Camp Nou stadium.
 After 18 minutes, the visitors took a surprise lead when the hosts failed to deal with a cross from the left and Walter Silvani was able to tap the ball home from five yards out.

 With Compostela and Tenerife both winning, the result proved to be decisive in keeping Salamanca in the top flight.
 Unfortunately, Txetxu Rojo left for Real Zaragoza at the end of the season and the club failed to perform at the same level during the next campaign.
-They finished the 1998-99 season at the bottom of La Liga and were duly relegated.
+They finished the 1998-99 season at the bottom of La Liga and were relegated.
 It also became apparent that the club were experiencing some financial difficulties.

 In 1999, Marco Lanna followed Rojo to Zaragoza where he made 37 appearances across two seasons.
 He finished his spell in Spain by picking up a Copa del Rey winner’s medal, although he did not feature in the 2001 final against Celta de Vigo.
-The Italian then made his way back to Italy and ended his career with a short spell back at Sampdoria.
+He then made his way back to Italy and ended his career with a short spell back at Sampdoria.

 An unpaid debt